AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 I also think is always good to question any hypothesis that's not proven out yet.

 ## Speech and Gaze paper
-In the Speech and Gaze paper they use relatively simple experiments.
+In the Speech and Gaze paper they use relatively simple experiments but we have experiements which are interesting to me!
 I see this as limitation but a great start for research in the space.
 The reason I see this as a limitation is implementation gaze this in this case is pretty easy to do.
 I would like to know how this would benefit in more complex situations such as story telling or much more complex tasks such as home building.

 # Author's Contribution [10pts]
 ## Picard paper
-Picard with into great detail about his psychological research about emotion and how they effect the humans.
+Picard went into great detail about his psychological research about emotion and how they effect the humans.
 Also about how this is important to understand when trying to connect a computer up to emotions and what that might mean and look like.
 I personally got lost a few times trying to follow since I have never really done any research in the area but I did find if fascinating about where emotions come from in the brain and how difficult it truly is to map them out.
 Picard talks about